paulrosen/abcjs/README.md

 There is an organization that has a collection of useful projects related to abcjs called [abcjs-music](https://github.com/abcjs-music).
 See some examples there.
 If you have a project that you think would be of general interest and would like to add it to that organization, contact me.

+## Announcement: version 6.2.2

+There was a major bug in Firefox 112 that causes some lines to disappear.
+That is supposed to be fixed in Firefox 113 but in the meantime this update will take care of the problem.
 ## Announcement: version 6.1.2

 There is a little difference in the generated SVG: Now each line is surrounded with a `<g>` element.
 This probably won't affect your program unless you are doing very specific manipulation of the SVG.